-Travel by train between Dublin, Ireland and London, United Kingdom is: Fully open.
+Travel between Dublin, Ireland and London, United Kingdom by train is: Fully open.

-International entry is allowed for: Entry is partially open for citizens and permanent residents of United Kingdom
+Entry into Ireland is allowed for: Entry is partially open for citizens and permanent residents of United Kingdom

 The government of Ireland has imposed these measures to reduce the spread of COVID-19: